Chimediin Saikhanbileg: Political career

 As a young student in Moscow, Saikhanbileg witnessed Gorbachev's Perestroika and Glasnost; shortly afterwards, the fall of the Berlin Wall.
-As soon as he graduated from the University in 1991, he started to actively participate in the Mongolian Democratic Revolution.
+As soon as he graduated from the university in 1991, he started to actively participate in the Mongolian Democratic Revolution.
 At that time, the ruling party – the Mongolian People's Revolutionary Party was influencing Mongolian youth through its largest youth organization, Mongolian Revolutionary Youth League.
 Saikhanbileg initiated and implemented numerous reforms and ideas in line with the ideals and mindsets of youths including the reorganization of this organization into the Mongolian Youth Federation, modernizing its form into that of the classical non-governmental organizations and expelling party influence.
 In a single year, he advanced within the organization from an ordinary MYF member to the organization's leader.

-To determine new principles of democracy and introduce change in the society, Mongolian Youth Federation formed the "Four Union Coalition in collaboration with the Democratic Union of Mongolia, the Student Union of Mongolia, and the New Progress Association and organized rallies and demonstrations.

-Mongolian Youth Federation and his team gained recognition and popularity not only in Mongolia, but also internationally, and in 1995 the World Youth Assembly named the MYF the "World's Best Youth Organization".
-In addition to working for the youth organization, he also hosted a very popular TV entertainment and talk shows among the youth such as "Agshin" and VIP.

 Saikhanbileg ran and won in the 1996 Mongolian parliamentary election, becoming the youngest Member of the Mongolian Parliament at the age of 27.
 A number of laws on reforms in the legislative and education sectors he initiated were passed by the Parliament.
 He was one of the initiating members of the 2000 Constitutional Amendment.
-Furthermore, he also initiated the Law on Parliament, the Law on the Legal Status of Parliament Members, and the Law on Parliamentary Procedures, which became the basis of today's core legal and regulatory system.
+He also initiated the Law on Parliament, the Law on the Legal Status of Parliament Members, and the Law on Parliamentary Procedures, which became the basis of contemporary core legal and regulatory system.

-In 1999 he was appointed Minister of Education, Science Technology and Culture by Parliament.
-His becoming a Cabinet Minister of Mongolia at the age of 29 marks the record of the youngest ministerial appointment in the new Mongolian history.
+In 1999 he was appointed Minister of Education, Science Technology and Culture by Parliament at the age of 29, becoming the youngest ministerial appointment in Mongolian history.
 During his tenure, Saikhanbileg reformed the higher (tertiary) education system, passed new tertiary education laws, and began accreditation system of all universities in Mongolia.
 The legal basis of private schools in the education system were legalized for the first time.
 In addition, universities came to be governed by an independent board and the appointment of university presidents were freed from political influence.
 Saikhanbileg also served as the first Chairman of the Board of the National University of Mongolia, the largest and oldest university in Mongolia.